choct155/TEL/PlanUpdate.md

 **H8:  TELs decrease the attractiveness of a jurisdiction for residents**

+The first inclination for modeling the effect of TEL intensity on residential growth is to regress the growth rate on TEL intensity, utilizing fixed effects to control for differences across individual counties.
+This is not an unreasonable approach, and can serve effectively as a baseline model against which to measure specifications.
+However, upon revealing the average effect, two questions arise that dive deeper into the mechanism by which TELs would impact such growth:

++ Do the impacts differ across counties with differing economic profiles?
++ To what extent is growth driven by the expenditure choices made by a given jurisdiction?

+If we can typify economic and expenditure profiles, we can jettison fixed effects and incorporate these types as sets of binary indicators to understand the average growth impacts of membership.
+Interaction terms between economic profile membership and TEL intensity would be needed to evaluate differential impacts across economic types.
+Both profiles can be generated in a manner similar to the expenditure profiles in H4, K-Means clusters based upon a vector of proportions.
+The remaining covariates would capture state level business cycle activity (unemployment rate) and initial endowment (annual payroll in year 0).

 **H9:  TELs decrease the attractiveness of a jurisdiction for employers**

+This hypothesis is actually quite similar to H8 with respect to the testing regime.
+All that shifts here is the dependent.
+Firm growth replaces employment growth.